e-VLBI Station Recommendations

 These are recommendations for stations participating in e-VLBI observations.
 They are here to help get the best results out of each science run, and as a central repository for the configuration that we expect the stations to use for e-VLBI.
 As our e-VLBI capabilities and software keep evolving, we'll keep this page updated with the latest information.

-1. Skype - Communications between JIVE and the stations during an e-VLBI run is done in a Skype text-chat.
-The username for the JIVE operaters is 'jiveops', and they will invite you to a Skype group chat channel.
+1. Mattermost - Communications between JIVE and the stations during an e-VLBI run is done in a Mattermost text-chat, hosted here.
+The username for the JIVE operaters is 'jive.operators', and they will create a group chat channel, please join it.
 If you don't get the invitation, please let us know as soon as possible.
 Keep an eye on the chat window, so we can warn you in case we detect problems with the signal from your station.

 • Debian Etch ('uname -r' should show: 2.6.18-6-686)